Improving Fluid Balance Charts (and Hypervolaemia v Hypovolaemia)

 Despite offering valuable information that may help prevent a patient from becoming seriously ill, healthcare staff are notorious for leaving them incomplete and inaccurate (Lim et al. 2021).

-Dehydration is a prevalent issue in hospitals and care settings, with many patients relying on staff to manage their fluid intake, but time constraints and inaccuracies are putting patients at risk (Litchfield et al. 2018).
+Dehydration is a prevalent issue in hospitals and care settings.
+Many patients rely on staff to manage their fluid intake, but time constraints and inaccuracies are putting patients at risk (Litchfield et al. 2018).

-It’s essential that fluid balance charts are accurately completed in order to determine a patient’s fluid input and output and identify any potential fluid loss or gain that could be detrimental, requiring escalation of care.
+Fluid balance charts must be accurately completed to determine a patient’s fluid input and output and identify any potential fluid loss or gain that could be detrimental and require escalation of care.

 What is Fluid Balance?

-Fluid balance, also known as fluid homeostasis, describes the balancing of the body’s fluid input and output levels to prevent the fluid concentration from changing (Payne 2017; Bannerman 2018).
+Fluid balance, also known as fluid homeostasis, describes the balancing of the body’s fluid input and output levels to prevent fluid concentration from changing (Willacy 2023).

-Balance is naturally maintained through thirst when fluid is too concentrated and passing urine when fluid is less concentrated.
-However, illness or injury can alter these natural mechanisms, requiring monitoring and intervention (Payne 2017; Bannerman 2018).
+Fluid balance is naturally maintained through thirst when fluid is too concentrated and through urine passage when fluid is less concentrated.
+However, illness or injury can alter these natural mechanisms, requiring monitoring and intervention (Willacy 2023).

 You must ensure patients are adequately intaking and excreting fluid in order to maintain homeostasis.